BlitzKraig/fvtt-CommunityLighting/README.md

 Open the `modules/animations.js` file.

-Scroll down to the bottom and create your animation function, using the name you defined in `shaderName` in the JSON file.
+Scroll down to the bottom of the file and create your animation function, using the name you defined in `shaderName` in the JSON file.

-Note, try to keep all of your own lights together in the file.
+> Try to keep all of your own lights together in the file.
 I'd suggest prefixing the `shaderName` and function with your author name until I implement some better organization.

-Your animation function needs to accept 2 (3) arguments:
+Your animation function needs to accept 2 arguments, an integer and an Object, which are passed in from Foundry core:

-* dt - DeltaTime
+* `dt` - DeltaTime - Time in ms since last 'frame'
-* {speed, intensity} - The values from the speed & intensity sliders
+* `{speed, intensity}` - The values from the speed & intensity sliders - Both `1` to `10`

-You can use the animation functions already in the file as a starting point.
+> You can copy & paste one of the animation functions already in the file as a starting point.

 ``` javascript
 coolLight(dt, {